Stockton reaccredited by Middle States Commission on Higher Education

-GALLOWAY TOWNSHIP — The Middle States Commission on Higher Education reaccredited Stockton University for another eight years.
+GALLOWAY TOWNSHIP — The Middle States Commission on Higher Education has reaccredited Stockton University for another eight years, the university said Friday.

-The evaluation team that visited Stockton, comprised of representatives of peer institutions, commended Stockton in its report for the university's implementation of "high-impact practices to develop students' critical thinking skills and social consciousness," approving of the school's student-first initiatives.
+The evaluation team that visited Stockton, composed of representatives of peer institutions, commended the university in its report for its implementation of "high-impact practices to develop students' critical thinking skills and social consciousness," Stockton said in a news release.

 Stockton has been open since the 1970s.

+The trade group for Atlantic City’s nine casinos named a veteran casino executive as its new president.
+Mark Giannantonio has more than 35 years’ experience in the casino industry, and has been president and CEO of Resorts casino since 2012.
+Before that, he was president and CEO of the Tropicana in Atlantic City.
+The Casino Association of New Jersey's role is to advocate for Atlantic City’s casinos, including in interactions with state legislators on issues of interest to the casinos and the resort as a whole.
+The industry has made a big push to return to pre-pandemic business levels, with millions spent on renovations and new attractions in recent months.

-“We are delighted to receive this exceptional affirmation of the quality education and environment we have cultivated over Stockton’s 50 years,” Robert Heinrich, vice president for Enrollment Management and co-chair of Stockton’s 2021-22 Middle States Self-Study Team, said in a statement on Friday.
+“We are delighted to receive this exceptional affirmation of the quality education and environment we have cultivated over Stockton’s 50 years,” said Robert Heinrich, vice president for enrollment management and co-chair of Stockton’s 2021-22 Middle States Self-Study Team.

 People are also reading…

-The reaccreditation report commended Stockton for building a healthy climate through “its efforts to expand the diversity and inclusion practices of its student body, especially those of gender, race, and ethnicity.”
+The reaccreditation report said Stockton builds a healthy climate through “its efforts to expand the diversity and inclusion practices of its student body, especially those of gender, race, and ethnicity.”

-Stockton is also known as a student-friendly college, given that it has a 17:1 student-to-faculty ratio, Provost Leamor Kahanov said.
+Stockton also is known as a student-friendly college, given that it has a 17:1 student-faculty ratio, Provost Leamor Kahanov said.

-"The reaffirmation of our accreditation by the Middle States Commission on Higher Education, as well as our high rankings by U.S. News & World Report and Princeton Review, support what we already know,” President Harvey Kesselman, who last month announced his upcoming retirement from his position, said in a statement.
+"The reaffirmation of our accreditation by the Middle States Commission on Higher Education, as well as our high rankings by U.S. News & World Report and Princeton Review, support what we already know,” said President Harvey Kesselman, who last month announced his upcoming retirement.
 “Stockton is a leading institution to live, work and learn.
 We are delivering on the promise to make a Stockton degree more valuable every day.”

 Contact Eric Conklin: